Brick Court Chambers

 “He touched many, many hundreds of people in his professional life and he left a very fine impression on all he came across,” said Quinn Emanuel Urquhart & Sullivan partner Trevor Soames, who worked with Flynn while in Brussels in the 1990s.

 Away from the law, Flynn followed the arts with real sophistication.
-He was an amateur poet, with an encyclopedic knowledge of classical music and opera.
+He was a poet, with an encyclopedic knowledge of classical music and opera.

 “Language meant a great deal to him.
 It was a pleasure hearing him advocate,” said David Scannell KC, who worked with Flynn at Brick Court Chambers for nearly two decades.